oncody/civ-board-game-2010/README.md

 * Culture event cards

 ## City Management Phase
 This phase is done in turns.
-The first player fully completes this phase before it passes to the next person.
+The first player fully completes this phase before it passes to the next person

+### Culture Track Advancement
 At any time during this phase, you may pay to advance on the culture track as many times as you want

 ### Culture Track Advancement Cost